 Core Requirements & Exemption Exams

 All degree-seeking students at UM SPH, including MS and PhD students, are required to complete core biostatistics and epidemiology coursework.
-If you have completed an existing graduate degree from an accredited Public Health program or school, the departmental admissions committee may approve exemption from the Epidemiology/Biostatistics requirement.
-Additionally, MPH and MHSA students must also complete coursework related to other disciplines in public health as part of the Breadth, Integration, and Capstone (BIC) requirements.
+For MS and PhD students, if you have completed an existing graduate degree from an accredited Public Health program or school, the departmental admissions committee may approve exemption from the Epidemiology/Biostatistics requirement.

 Consistent with our mission to create and disseminate knowledge with the aim of preventing disease and promoting the health of populations worldwide, our curriculum requires core competencies across the disciplines of public health.
 One of these core disciplines is biostatistics, and we require each SPH student to take at least one biostatistics course.